 Part of my psychological makeup is that I am always pushing myself to do more, be more, and experiment more.
 In my art I sometimes go back to the beginning and teach myself new techniques.
 They aren’t always a success, but I believe that it is out of making mistakes that the next great thing will come.

 It’s also very important to me to give back to my community, so I donate paintings to charity events on a regular basis.
-I’ve probably given well over $100,000 in artwork to various charities in my career as an artist.

 In 2012 I developed a way to channel my giving into an organization called the Mado's Gift Foundation.
 I started this foundation in memory of my sister Madeleine who died from leukemia at the age of five.
 This foundation’s focus is to put a smile on the face of local children with cancer and other life threatening illnesses by giving them gifts or providing financial help to make their life easier.

 What lies ahead of me I can never be sure.
 The beauty of abstract art is that I never know what I’m going to paint until I actually paint it.
 I usually have a good idea of the primary colours I will use in the piece, but the rest is usually unknown.
 It’s purely done in the moment — that’s why I love to paint abstract art.
 I never force the brush, I let the brush lead the way.

 I believe that art doesn’t sell itself; it is part of my job as an artist to make it desirable.

 I believe that by also showcasing other forms of art, I am doing my small bit to enrich the lives of a world starving for beauty.

 I believe in paying it forward by giving back.